Cyber Monday marks the year’s biggest online shopping day, and one more chance to save on gifts

 Consumer spending for Cyber Week — the five major shopping days between Thanksgiving and Cyber Monday — provides a strong indication on how much shoppers are willing to spend during the holiday season.

+Economists, meanwhile, have cautioned strong spending is likely to wane in the coming months.

-But consumers are also relying on savings to fuel their shopping and are facing more pressure from credit card debt, which has been on the rise along with delinquencies.
-They’ve also been embracing “Buy Now Pay Later” payment plans, which allow shoppers to make payments over time without typically charging interest — a model analysts believe can make acquiring debt too easy.
+Stressed consumers are relying on savings to fuel their shopping and are facing more pressure from credit card debt, which has been on the rise along with delinquencies.
+They’ve also been embracing “Buy Now Pay Later” payment plans, which allow shoppers to make payments over time without – typically – charging interest.

-The National Retail Federation expects holiday shoppers will spend more this year than last year.
+The National Retail Federation expects holiday shoppers to spend more this year than last year.
 But the pace of spending will slow, it said, growing 3% to 4% compared to 5.4% in 2022.

 According to Adobe, shoppers spent a record $9.8 billion online Friday — marking a 7.5% jump from last year.
 Meanwhile, Salesforce, which also tracks online shopping, estimated that Black Friday online sales totaled $16.4 billion in the U.S. and $70.9 billion around the world.
 And Mastercard SpendingPulse, which tracks in-person and online spending across all payment forms, reported that overall Black Friday sales excluding automotive rose 2.5% from a year ago — a smaller but still notable jump compared to 2022’s double-digit growth.

+According to the firm, online sales rose 8.5%, while in-store purchases were up just 1.1%.
+Those numbers are not adjusted for inflation, which means that real sales in-stores could have dipped due to high prices.

-Black Friday also saw some increases in store traffic — with large crowds in stores nationwide feeling more similar to pre-pandemic days.
+Other data showed Black Friday saw some increases in store traffic — with large crowds in stores nationwide feeling more similar to pre-pandemic days.

-Grant Gustafson, head of retail consulting and analytics, said that this marked the most significant Black Friday increase that Sensormatic has seen in recent memory.
+Grant Gustafson, head of retail consulting and analytics at Sensormatic, said that this marked the most significant Black Friday increase that his organization has seen in recent memory.

 “This is a really good barometer of what to expect for the remainder of the holiday season,” Gustafson said.
 “The overall trend that we saw in traffic is a really positive sign for not only physical retail, but also for e-comm retail — that the consumer is willing to spend when they find out (about significant sales).”